GoSuda

 44}

-The provided task queue example is simply implemented.
-This task queue has a straightforward structure that extracts tasks from a channel.
+The provided example task queue is implemented simply.
+This task queue possesses a straightforward structure that extracts tasks from a channel.

 Below is the worker method for pushing files to a container after upload.
-The current method employs an infinite loop for responsiveness and ease of implementation, but additional algorithms can be incorporated depending on the specific use case.
+The current method employs an infinite loop for optimal responsiveness and ease of implementation, though algorithms may be added depending on the use case.

 1func StartFilePushWorker() {